Originally posted: April 15, 2013:

 He reminded me that his name was Chet Turner.
 Steven told me that Chet had died a while back (on January 12, 2012, less than two weeks after I started writing about Power Plant Men) and that he was a good friend.
 So much so, that Steven found it hard to think about him being gone without bringing tears to his eyes.
 This got me thinking….
 I knew Chet for a brief time.
 I wondered what his story was.
 I knew from my own experience that most True Power Plant Men are Heroes of some kind, so I looked him up.

 Now you know what I found.
 What I have told you is only a small portion of the wonderful life of a great man.
 I encourage everyone to go and read about Chet Turner.
 The Story of Chester A. Turner

-Notice the humble beginning of this man who’s father was a carpenter.
-Who’s mother worked in the same effort that her son did during the war to fight against tyranny.
+Notice the humble beginning of this man whose father was a carpenter.
+Whose mother worked in the same effort that her son did during the war to fight against tyranny.
 How he became an electrician at a young age, not to rule the world, but to serve mankind.

 Looking at cars has taken on an entirely new meaning to me.
 I am honored today to have Chet forever in my memory.